cp4cds/climaf-wps-demo/docs/source/installation.rst

 Run CliMAF WPS Demo as Docker container
 ---------------------------------------

-You can also run CliMAF WPS Demo as a Docker container, see the :ref:`Tutorial <tutorial>`.
+You can also run CliMAF WPS Demo as a Docker container ...

 Use Ansible to deploy CliMAF WPS Demo on your System
 ----------------------------------------------------